AA/PPS 02.04.10 - Honorary Faculty Titles and Emeritus Faculty

 Except for regents’ professors and university distinguished professors, the conferring of these titles is not automatic upon retirement, but shall be based upon individual distinction, exceptionally high-quality service, and outstanding contributions to the university.
-Academic deans recommend recipients to the provost and vice president for Academic Affairs and the president from the list of eligible candidates nominated by their peers.
+Academic deans recommend recipients to the provost and vice president for Academic Affairs (VPAA) and the president from the list of eligible candidates nominated by their peers.

 Recipients are recognized and receive a certificate at the Annual Retired Faculty and Staff Reception hosted by the president.